Valve audio amplifier technical specification: Tetrode/pentode stages

 The tetrode has a screen grid (g2) which is between the anode and the first grid and normally serves, like the cascode, to eliminate the Miller effect and therefore also allows a higher bandwidth and/or higher gain than a triode, but at the expense of linearity and noise performance.

 A pentode has an additional suppressor grid (g3) to eliminate the tetrode kink.
 This is used for improved performance rather than extra gain and is usually not accessible externally.
 Some of these valves use aligned grids to minimise grid current and beam plates instead of a third grid, these are known as "beam tetrodes".

 It was realised (and many pentodes were specifically designed to permit) that by strapping the screens to the grid/anode a tetrode/pentode just became a triode again, as such making these late design valves very flexible.
 "Triode strapped" tetrodes are often used in modern amplifier designs that are optimised for quality rather than power output.

 Ultra-linear

-In 1937, Alan Blumlein originated a configuration between a "triode strapped" tetrode and normal tetrode, that connects the extra grid (screen) of a tetrode to a tap from the OPT part way between the anode voltage and the supply voltage.
-This electrical compromise gives a gain and linearity equal to the best traits of both extremes.
-In a 1951 engineering paper published by David Hafler and Herbert Keroes, they determined that when the screen tap was set to approximately 43% of anode voltage, an optimized condition within the output stage occurred, which they referred to as ultra-linear.
-By the late 1950s, this design became the dominant configuration for high-fidelity PP amplifiers.
+In 1937, Alan Blumlein originated a configuration between a "triode strapped" tetrode and normal tetrode, in which the screen grid of a tetrode is connected to a tap on the output transformer primary between the anode and the supply voltage.
+This electrical compromise provides characteristics intermediate between triode and pentode operation.
+In a 1951 engineering paper, David Hafler and Herbert Keroes determined that when the screen tap was set to approximately 43% of the anode voltage, an optimized operating condition within the output stage occurred, which they termed ultra-linear.
+By the late 1950s, this configuration had become a dominant design for high-fidelity push–pull amplifiers.